 Best dive sites in Fiji

 With all of Fijis islands, they are clustered into groups of nine, three of which are the most accessible to divers looking to make the most of Fijis waters.
 The general rule is the more remote the islands, the better and more impressive the visibility and variety of flora and fauna.
-Here are the top dive sites and areas suggested in the groups of Viti Levu (largest, capital of Suva and Nadi) Vanua Levu (2nd largest, containing Savusavu) and Taveuni (third largest).
+Here are the top dive sites and where there are in relation to the two main island and its groups: Viti Levu and Vanua Levu.

 A stretch of beautiful dives sites reached from the north Viti Levu including Mount Mutiny, Black Magic Mountain and many more.
 The area has an incredible amount to show off about heading through its currents.
 Both geography and marine life impress here, with a smattered colouring of shimmying pink, purple and yellow pastel soft corals developing into rising craggy 900 meter plus pinnacles.
 Being drawn to this are swarms of goby, unicorn, sweet lips and tangs among many more colourful species making up the bustling fauna life.
 Often you will see pelagics in the shadows or on the periphery of the underwater bustle at Bligh waters.